awemorris/PlayfieldEngine/README.md

 Noct2D
 ======

-**Noct2D** is a lightweight scripting runtime for game development, often described as a game engine.
+**Noct2D** is a game scripting runtime for the Noct language, often described as a "Game Engine" for Noct.

 It is designed to provide:

-- A fast scripting language with JIT or AOT compilation
-- Real-time graphics and audio capabilities
+- Graphics
+- Audio
+- Input
-- Cross-platform deployment across desktops, mobile devices, and game consoles
+- Cross-platform deployment

-Originally developed under the name **Fuel** and **NoctVM**, Noct2D was reimagined to meet the demands of modern, production-ready environments across diverse platforms.
+Originally developed under the name "Fuel" and "NoctVM", Noct2D was reimagined to meet the demands of modern, production-ready environments across diverse platforms.